javanna/elasticshell/README.md

 `es.index('twitter','tweet','1', jsonDoc);`

-You can also use the available index builder, which allows to use all the options available when [indexing a document](http://www.elasticsearch.org/guide/reference/api/index_.html):
+We can also use the available index builder, which allows to use all the options available when [indexing a document](http://www.elasticsearch.org/guide/reference/api/index_.html):

 `es.indexBuilder().index('twitter').type('tweet').id('1').source(jsonDoc).execute();`